Well-posedness of the Kadomtsev-Petviashvili hierarchy, Mulase factorization, and Fr\"olicher Lie groups: Preliminaries on diffeological Lie groups

-\begin{Theorem} Let $(G,\mathfrak{g})$ be a regular Lie group with regular Lie algebra and let $X$ be a simply connected Fr\"olicher space.
-Let $\alpha \in \Omega^1(M,\mathfrak{g})$ such that Then there exists a smooth map such that Moreover, one can move from one solution $f$ to another by applying the Adjoint action of $G$ pointwise in $x \in X$. \end{Theorem}
+Then there exists a smooth map such that Moreover, we move from one solution $f$ to another by applying the Adjoint action of $G$, pointwise in $x \in X$. \end{Theorem}

-We remark that the same theorem holds with the equation changing left logarithmic derivatives for right logarithmic derivatives, and Adjoint action for Coadjoint action.
+We remark that the theorem also holds if we consider the equation instead of (\ref{beta1}); we only need to change left logarithmic derivatives for right logarithmic derivatives, and Adjoint action for Coadjoint action.
 The correspondence between solutions is given by the inverse map $f \mapsto f^{-1}$ on the group $C^\infty(X,G).$